 Melbourne Law School is the only Australian law school associated with the Center for Transnational Legal Studies (CTLS).
 Taught by faculty from a consortium of the world's leading law schools, CTLS gives students from 20 schools the chance to come together to study transnational and international legal issues.

-Melbourne JD students have the opportunity to attend the Center for Transnational Legal Studies (CTLS) for an intensive semester-long program (available in Semester 1 and Semester 2).
+Melbourne JD students have the opportunity to attend the Center for Transnational Legal Studies (CTLS) for an intensive semester-long program (available in Semester 1 and Semester 2, equivalent to 50pts of study).
 The Center is coordinated by Georgetown University Law Center, taught by faculty from each of the law schools involved in the CTLS.

 This program addresses the need for law graduates to have experience in, and be comfortable dealing with legal problems that cross national boundaries, legal systems and legal cultures.
 Regardless of the specialist Law area, graduates are looking to work in, international and transnational law will be an essential aspect of their work.